jeffreimoreira/GoToCardGame/README.md

 - Track if a game is in progress to avoid undesired actions such as adding a deck
 - use JPA and better entity relationships
 - add javadoc for functions and classes, and OpenAPI to document endpoints
+- use DTOs to map request bodies and responses.
+In a personal project I would definitely use mapStruct, but in a professional setting I would align to company standards.
+The same applies for Project Lombok.

 *** NOTE: logging feature added after deadline

-*** For usage, see src/main/resources/GoToCardGame.postman_collection.json
-- it can be imported on postman
+*** For usage, see src/main/resources/GoToCardGame.postman_collection.json (it can be imported on postman)